 We use a Graf sewage treatment plant, Graf is a German company and the only manufacturer of sewage treatment plants that Natural England will currently approve for nutrient neutral areas under this scheme.

-Yes.
-There is a contract to sign and also a unilateral undertaking which includes how you need to look after the plant going forward (See “Post Installation” questions re Servicing and emptying).
+There is also a unilateral undertaking between you and the local authority which includes how the property owner needs to look after the plant going forward (See “Post Installation” questions re Servicing and emptying).

 You will receive a Graf One2Clean Sewage Treat Plant which will be sized according to the size of your property and in conjunction with the current building regulations.